-- a. a filing or renewal fee in an amount established by the Board and contained in the Rules and Regulations. - b. the legal address of the Lot together with a description by metes and bounds of the Lot proposed for excavation. - c. legal name and address of the Owner of the Lot - d. legal name and address of the petitioner, which address shall be used by the Board for all correspondence hereunder. - e. names and addresses of all Abutters as appearing on the most recent tax list as certified by the assessors. - f. a current topographical plan\map of the Lot showing zoning classification and topography of surrounding areas with 100 feet of the property line. - g. a certified statement of the quantity of excavation or fill involved made by a registered engineer or land surveyor.
+- a. a filing or renewal fee in an amount established by the Board and contained in the Rules and Regulations. - b. the legal address of the Lot together with a description by metes and bounds of the Lot proposed for excavation. - c. legal name, address, and contact information of the Owner of the Lot - d. legal name, address, and contact information of the applicant, which address shall be used by the Board for all correspondence hereunder. - e. names and both property and mailing addresses of Abutters within 300' as appearing on the most recent tax list as certified by the Assessors. - f. a current topographical plan\map of the Lot showing zoning classification and topography of surrounding areas within 100 feet of the property line. - g. a certified statement made by a registered engineer or land surveyor and plan showing the current and proposed elevations, color/pattern coded location and volume of excavation (cut) and fill (if proposed) and volume to be removed from the lot (if applicable).
+If earth is proposed to be removed from the site, the submittal shall include proposed truck routes, number of trips, and destination.

-- h. the plan of the land showing proposed contours of the site at the completion of the excavation project. - i. the form of the Surety proposed to be submitted in accordance with Section 5.7. - j. the applicant shall also pay, in addition to the filing or renewal fees set forth above, such other fees as determined by the Board to cover the costs of the engineering and/or legal expenses incurred by the Town that are not otherwise covered by the filing or renewal fee.
+- h. a separate plan of the land showing proposed contours of the site at the completion of the project as well as temporary and permanent methods of stabilization, restoration, stormwater and erosion control, and safety measures. - i. the form of the Surety proposed to be submitted in accordance with Section 5.8. - j. the applicant shall also pay, in addition to the filing or renewal fees set forth above, such other costs to cover the expense of a review engineer, attorney, or other professionals and expenses incurred by the Town relative to the review of the application, that are not otherwise covered by the filing or renewal fee.
+The Board may adopt and from time-to-time revise regulations for the imposition of reasonable fees for the employment of such outside consultants as set forth in M.G.L. c.
+44 §53G.

-Section 5.5 - Granting or Denying Permits
+Section 5.6 - Granting or Denying Abbreviated or Full Permits